 Statisticians are to be able to:

-- Effectively conduct research.
-Without the use of statistics it would be very difficult to make decisions based on the data collected from a research project
+- effectively conduct research - without the use of statistics, it would be very difficult to interpret, analyse and apply data collected from research projects

-- Read journals.
-Most technical journals contain statistics within their results section.
-An understanding of basic statistics will provide you with the fundamental skills necessary to read and evaluate these results sections
+- read journals - most technical journals contain statistics within their results section.
+An understanding of basic statistics will provide an individual with the fundamental skills necessary to read and evaluate such articles

-GCSE Statistics incorporates numerous examples of real life data and contexts building skills that you will use in other subjects.
-The statistical enquiry cycle will allow you to interpret and apply statistical techniques to a number of scenarios.
-There is a large cross over with the content in mathematics and therefore success in one will support success in the other.
+GCSE Statistics incorporates numerous examples of real life data and context building that can also be applied in other subject areas.
+The statistical enquiry cycle allows one to interpret and apply statistical techniques to a number of scenarios.
+There is a large cross over between content within Statistics and Mathematics and, therefore, success in one will support success in the other.